 We will ensure that:

 Designated Leads for Safeguarding: Mr Thompson and Mrs Donaghy.

 Our safeguarding policies cover all areas of school life and include:

 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Miss Roffe and Mr Thompson and the link governor is Mrs Robson-Jones.
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mr Thompson and Mrs Donaghy and the link governor is Mrs Robson-Jones.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

 All staff have an up-to-date understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedure appropriately.
 Policies are in line with current guidance and procedures.